Skip to main content

 Army Barracks, motor pools, vehicle repair depots, construction sites, base infrastructure Building insulation, roofing materials, brake pads, clutch linings, cement products High

-Air Force Aircraft maintenance hangars, runway facilities, base buildings, brake repair shops Aircraft insulation, heat shields, brake linings, firewall materials, building insulation High
+Air Force Aircraft maintenance hangars, runway facilities, base buildings, power plant facilities Aircraft insulation, heat shields, brake linings, firewall materials, building insulation High

 Marines Shared Navy vessels, amphibious ships, base facilities, vehicle maintenance areas Ship insulation (shared with Navy), vehicle parts, base construction materials High